How it covers your car & if you need it

-It's a sad fact of life that if you buy a brand new car, its value drops by a third as soon as you drive it off the forecourt.
-It's value will then fall by an average 60% over three years, according to the AA.
+It's a fact of life that if you buy a brand new car, its value drops by a third as soon as you drive it off the forecourt.
+Its value will then fall by an average of 60% over three years, according to the AA.

 If the car is written off or stolen, your insurer will pay out what it's worth at the time – so you're likely to get less from the insurance company than you paid when you bought it, especially if it's brand new.
 This means when you're getting a replacement car there's a 'gap' between the amount your insurer pays and the amount you'd need to pay to buy that car (or a similar new model) again.

 If you choose to buy gap (guaranteed asset protection) insurance, this is the 'gap' it covers.
-Dealerships usually sell it - as do standalone providers - and policies are typically priced between £100 and £300 for three years' worth of cover.
+Dealerships usually sell it – as do standalone providers – and policies are typically priced between £100 and £300 for three years of cover.

 However, gap insurance isn't essential as your car insurer should ALREADY pay out for a replacement car of a similar age and condition.
 Gap insurance is essentially there for if you'd want to buy a new car to replace your old one, or if you've a finance deal and would owe more to the finance company than you'd get from the insurer.

-There are three main types of gap insurance, so what it covers depends on which one you buy:
+There are three main types of gap insurance, and what it covers depends on which one you buy:

 - 'Back to invoice' gap insurance.
-This pays you the difference between what your car insurer will pay out in the event of your car being written off or stolen and either the original amount you paid for it or the amount you owe to a car finance company.
+This pays you the difference between what your car insurer will pay out in the event of your car being written off or stolen and the original amount you paid for it OR the amount you owe to a car finance company.

 - 'Vehicle replacement' gap insurance.
 This pays you the difference between what the insurer will pay you and what you would pay if you bought the car today brand new, or if it was a used car, how much it was when you originally bought it.

 - 'Contract hire' gap insurance.
-This is only available for those lease their car, with no option to buy it.
-The current market value of the car will be covered by your car insurer and the gap cover will pay any remaining payments owed for the remainder of the lease.
+This is only available for those who lease their car, with no option to buy it.
+The current market value of the car will be covered by your car insurer and the gap cover will pay any remaining payments owed on the lease.